Demo 1: Continuity, Plotting, and Partial Derivatives#

 p=dtuplot.plot3d(f, (x,-3,3),(y,-3,3), camera = {"elev": 25, "azim": 45})

-The plot above was generated as a static PNG-file, which is greate if you wish to print or export the Notebook as a PDF.
+The plot above was generated as a static PNG-file, which is great if you wish to print or export the Notebook as a PDF.
 All plots will be static if we don’t do anything or if we use the command %matplotlib inline.

 About Interactive Plots#

 Note: %matplotlib qt only works when running python on your own computer.
 It will, for instance, not work if you run Python on an online server like Google Colab.
 In such cases, widgets can be used instead %matplotlib ipympl.
-This does, however, require you to intall the package ipympl.
+This does, however, require you to install the package ipympl.

 Overview of commands: